 1/2 tsp stevia

-You will need a small bowl, a blender (I used the nutribullet) and cling film wrap.
+You will need a small bowl, a blender (I used a nutribullet) and cling film wrap.

-- In your blender, whiz the blueberries, stevia and lemon juice together and about a tbsp of water for a pretty watery consistency.
+- In your blender, whiz the blueberries, stevia and lemon juice together, plus 1 tbsp of water for a thin consistency.

-- When it’s in your dish, cover the top tightly over with cling film wrap, this’ll help speed up the process of the seeds swelling to get that jammy consistency.
+- Cover the top of your dish tightly over with cling film wrap, this’ll help speed the process of the chia ‘swelling’ to get that jammy consistency.